Home Asia & Pacific Visit Bali on a Budget

 If you don’t want to spend too much money, forget about the dream hotels with infinity pool and jungle views on Instagram.
 But you can find beautiful accommodations at reasonable prices as well!

 To save money, book only the first night in advance.
 It’s best to negotiate the price for the following nights on the spot: Then you might get a 10% discount!
 If you travel by yourself, hostels are your best bet.
-In Ubud or Canggu, you pay about 10AUD for a dorm with breakfast.
-You can also book a room in an authentic homestead for about 20AUD.
+In Ubud or Canggu, you pay about 15AUD for a dorm with breakfast.
+You can also book a room in an authentic homestead for about 30AUD.
 For breakfast, you get banana pancakes, what more do you need?
 And if you’re still ogling on the chic hotel pool next door, just order a cocktail over there and you can spend the afternoon by that pool.
 Luxury for a bargain price!

 Food in Bali

 Isn’t it great to eat at restaurants twice a day when travelling in Asia.
 The modest prices make cooking for yourself not worth it!
 Go to a Warung instead of a restaurant.
 Warungs are simpler and often exempt from the 15% tax.
 You pay less than $2 for nasi goreng (fried rice), mie goreng (pasta and vegetables) or gado-gado (vegetable and peanut sauce).
 In most restaurants, the Balinese cuisine is delicious and not too spicy.
 If you really don’t like the local cuisine, note that pasta dishes and pizzas in tourist restaurants are about three times more expensive.
 In addition, alcohol is also more expensive compared to other Southeast Asian countries.
-But if you’ve come from Australia, you’re going to be thrilled to pay $2 for a beer, with your feet in the sand watching the sunset!

 Getting around